sunfishcode/io-lifetimes/README.md

 Work is now underway to move the `OwnedFd` and `BorrowedFd` types and `AsFd` trait developed here into `std`.

-Some features currently require nightly Rust, as they depend on `rustc_attrs` to perform niche optimizations needed for FFI use cases.

 For a quick taste, check out the code examples:

  - [hello], a basic demo of this API, doing low-level I/O manually, using the